PATH TO PANACEA

 Alicia is a culinary educator, holistic nutritionist, and local and sustainable food advocate.
 She holds a Bachelor of Sciences from Florida State University and is a graduate of Bauman College with a certificate in holistic nutrition.

 In 2014, Alicia began working directly with Bay Area youth; exploring farmer's markets and creative cooking via CUESA’s Foodwise Kids program.
 As Nutrition Education Coordinator for Bay Leaf Kitchen, Alicia created a progressive culinary curriculum that enriched the lives of hundreds of Bay Area families.
 She serves as a teen mentor and associate chef at Ceres CommunityProject, guiding teens in the preparation of nourishing organic meals for low-income communities struggling with serious health challenges.
+She is the Director of Education and Head Chef at Culinary Artistas, introducing youth all over San Francisco to new flavors and culinary concepts.

 In addition, Alicia was a valued team member at critically acclaimed restaurants Cotogna and State Bird Provisions for nearly a decade.
 Inspired by the Reggio Emilia approach to education, Alicia favors a patient and observant path, inviting the learning process to be made fun, creative, and unique.